patrickgardella/chowdown/_recipes/Make-Ahead_Turkey_Gravy.md

 - 3/4 cup all-purpose flour
 - 2 tablespoons butter
 - 1/4 teaspoon ground black pepper
-- 1/2 - 1 teaspoon apple cider vinegar
+- 1/2 - 1 teaspoon apple cider vinegar (optional)
-- 2 tablespoon milk/cream/evaporated milk
+- 2 tablespoon milk/cream/evaporated milk (optional)

 directions:
 - Preheat oven to 400 degrees F (200 degrees C).
-Arrange a single layer of turkey wings in a dutch oven.
-Scatter the onions, celery and carrots over the top of the wings.
+Arrange a single layer of turkey wings in a dutch oven or 9x13 cassarole dish.
+Scatter the onions, celery and carrots around & on top of the wings.
 Roast in the preheated oven for 1-1/4 hours or until wings are browned.
+You can also put the vegetables on top, and then switch halfway.
 - Add water to dutch oven and stir, scraping up any brown bits on the bottom of the pan.
 Pour the the water from the pan into the stockpot.
 Stir in 6 cups broth and thyme.
 Bring to a boil.
 Reduce heat to medium-low and simmer uncovered for 1-1/2 hours.
 - Remove wings from the pot and place on a cutting board.
 When the wings are cool, pull off the skin and meat.
 Discard the skin and save the meat for another use.
 Strain contents of stockpot through a large strainer into a 3 quart saucepan.
 Press on the vegetables to extract any remaining liquid.
 Discard the vegetables and skim the fat off the liquid.
 Bring the contents of the pot to a gentle boil.
 - Make a roux with butter and flour.